 Potassium is especially important because it works synergistically with sodium to maintain fluid balance.
 If you don’t eat (or supplement) enough potassium, your body tries to restore this balance by selectively excreting more sodium.
 Unfortunately, this depletes sodium levels, which really screws up your hydration status.

 To get you started: Dark leafy greens are excellent sources of magnesium, while most fruits and starchy vegetables are rich in potassium.
 See this comprehensive guide on electrolyte-rich foods to go deep on this topic, and remember to shoot for about 3.5–5 grams potassium per day and 400–600 mg magnesium per day.

-In addition to dietary sources, I recommend you supplement 1-3 grams of potassium and 300-500 mg of magnesium per day.
-This is especially important if you’re on a low-carb diet and/or a caloric deficit that restricts electrolyte-rich foods or restricts larger amounts of all foods.
-Smart supplementation should be done throughout the day, not in large one-time doses.
+To hit these targets you may need to supplement a gram or two of potassium and 200–300 mg of magnesium each day.
+This is especially important if you’re on a low-carb diet or in a caloric deficit that restricts electrolyte-rich foods or restricts larger amounts of all foods.
+Pro tip: smart supplementation should be done throughout the day, not in large one-time doses.

 When You Need A Hydration Strategy

 Many people can stay hydrated by drinking to thirst, aggressively salting their meals, and eating electrolyte-rich foods.
 Certain circumstances, however, call for more disciplined measures.
 These include:

 - Exercising in warm climates.
 When you exercise in the heat, you lose considerable fluid and sodium through sweat.
 To prevent exercise-associated hyponatremia and dehydration, drink salty water to thirst—don’t mindlessly chug plain water.

 - Exercising at elevation.
 At high altitudes, your thirst mechanism goes haywire, and you may need more water than thirst dictates.
 Consider drinking on a set schedule, but be sure to take electrolytes with your water.